ThinhVu/LJs/README.md

 That is the reason why I create ljs.

-ALl I want is to make a very simple framework (in both idea and implementation) which have the same important features as above libs, frameworks but take less time to learn (15-20 minutes is accepted).
+All I want is to make a very simple framework (in both idea and implementation) which have the same useful features as above libs, frameworks but take less time to learn (15-20 minutes is accepted).

 ### Why ljs
 I think 'l' - in lower case - is one of the most simple character, just a vertical line.